Centril/rfcs/text/0000-fn-shorthand.md

 ### Kotlin

-A language which is even more interesting than Scala is Kotlin.
+A language which is even more interesting here than Scala is Kotlin.

 The standard way to define the identity function is: